nbirillo/reflekt/README.md

 especially on Serverless workloads.
 With the help of the Reflekt project, Kotless will be able to provide access to GraalVM to users of historically reflection-based frameworks such as Spring or their own Kotless DSL.

 Restrictions.
-Reflekt analyses only `.kt` files.
-Use with Java SE 11.
+Reflekt analyses only `.kt` files in the project and in the libraries, uses Kotlin `1.4.20`.
 ___

 ## Table of contents